 The dense mat of seaweed is Shae'Mae's bed.
 Scattered about the nest are four large cream pearls (each worth 200 gp).
-A five-foot wide shelf occupies the east wall, holding 27 clay pots destined to become green slime weapons (as described on page XX).
-There is also a scroll tube sealed with a watertight wax seal and a cord holding the following shells: 3 scallop shells, 4 mussel shells, 3 clam shells, and 7 snail shells.
+A five-foot wide shelf occupies the east wall, holding 27 clay pots destined to become green slime weapons (as described on page 28).
+There is also a scroll tube sealed with a watertight wax seal and a cord holding the following shells: 3 snail shells, 4 clam shells, 3 mussel shells, and 7 scallop shells.
 These shells are a locathah counting device and they represent the amount of gold pieces remaining from the Nymph's Kiss (stored in area 5-3).
 The scroll tube contains another copy of players' handout C.

-Tactics: If Shae'mae hears the PCs battle the assassin vine, she prepares for battle, calling a nearby tiger shark to aid her, along with her squid companion.
+Tactics: If Shae'mae hears the PCs battle the assassin vine, she prepares for battle by performing the following actions.
+First she casts bear's endurance on herself, and then she casts summon nature's ally III to summon a tiger shark.
 Finally she crushes her elemental gem, releasing a large water elemental.
 The first round she casts chill metal on a fighter type in metal armor and follows it up with a warp wood on a wooden weapon shaft or shield.
 In melee, she casts poison and calls for her squid animal companion to attack.
 She fights to the death, fearing the wrath of Sslithia.